Upcycled Lampshades Into A Rustic Christmas Tree

 I have a confession to make!
 I don’t like real Christmas trees that’s why I made a rustic Christmas tree!

 This isn’t a one-off, I do tend to decorate my Christmas trees like this every year.
-Growing up my mum would have themed orderly decorations for the Christmas tree.
-Us kids weren’t allowed to decorate it.
+Growing up my mum would have themed orderly decorations for the Christmas tree, the kids weren’t allowed to decorate it.
 Or if we did, my mum would carefully rearrange the ornaments when we weren’t looking.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.